 Getting Started

-vspam.org is a community-driven phishing intelligence platform.
-This guide walks you through six steps — from account creation to a fully integrated threat feed.
+vspam.org is an operator-grade phishing and abuse reputation platform with community input.
+This guide walks you through six steps, from account creation to a domain-first and infrastructure-aware integration.

 Choose Your Path